This post contains affiliate links for your convenience. View our full disclosure policy here.

 Set aside a spot where children can “have space.”
 There are times throughout the day where a child just needs a quiet place to decompress, to work through feelings, or to regroup.
 They may not be ready to talk about what they are feeling, or perhaps a friend is causing them anxiety.

-This space is a voluntary area where a child can safely work through emotions.
+This calming tool is simply a space.
+It is a voluntary area where a child can safely work through emotions.

 Here are some items to have in a calming corner: